heptarch/heptarch.github.io/drafts/demon.md

 evidence of its effects.
 If measurable, it must admit of precise determination.
 In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest."
 He looks about to ensure he has been understood.
-"Let us start with the definition of temperature..."
+"Let us start by defining temperature..."

 After the lecture and questions are finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not